The homeschool transcript is a way to tell your story in the college application

 Why?
 Because there is no standard in the way schools weight courses.
 Some base it on a 4.0 scale, others on a 5.0 or 6.0 scale.
 In order to streamline the process, admissions officers recalculate on an unweighted 4.0 scale (many times excluding electives).
 They then assess those courses according to their school’s particular rubric used when evaluating an applicant.

 It seems that unweighted grades are the way to go, right?
 However…

 If your student is going to compete with others from schools that weight courses, you should consider doing the same.
-What is the best way to know if the schools on your homeschooler’s list use weighted grades for scholarships?
+What is the best way to know if the schools on your homeschooler’s list use weighted grades for merit scholarships?

 Some institutions will share this information; some will not.
 It is best to call the admissions office and ask!

 If an outsourced course is labeled Honors or AP, certainly call it that on your transcript.
 If you think the course is much more demanding than a typical high school course, feel free to call it Honors.
 How much it matters depends on the specific admissions officer and if those grades are backed up by thorough course descriptions and/or SAT II or AP scores.

 IMPORTANT: AP courses must be officially approved by College Board.
 If your course has not been officially approved, you may not list it as such on the transcript.

 Test scores can be included, UNLESS applying test-optional (choosing to not send scores to a test-optional school.)
 For obvious reasons, you would not want those scores on the transcript.
 Also important: Do NOT self-report those scores in the Common App.
 Many applicants think they are required to put scores in the application when asked!
 They are not and should not, if you are applying test optional.

 There is no need to send every transcript or grade report.
 Here are the basic guidelines for what gets sent and what doesn’t.